James Altham: Case of Proclamations (1610)

-He was appointed reader at Gray's Inn in 1600, and in 1603 double reader (duplex lector).
-In the same year he was made serjeant-at-law.
-On 1 February 1607 he was appointed one of the barons of the exchequer, in succession to Sir John Savile, and knighted.
 In 1610, a question having arisen concerning the power of the crown to impose restrictions on trade and industry by proclamation, the two chief justices, the chief baron, and Baron Altham were appointed to consider the matter.
 The result of their consultation was that they unanimously resolved "that the king by his proclamation cannot create any offence which was not an offence before ...
-That the king hath no prerogative but that which the law of the land allows him ... and lastly, that if an offence be not punishable in the Star Chamber, the prohibition of it by proclamation cannot make it punishable there."’
+That the king hath no prerogative but that which the law of the land allows him ... and lastly, that if an offence be not punishable in the Star Chamber, the prohibition of it by proclamation cannot make it punishable there."